code-quality-metrics/react-native-redux-advance-patterns-and-best-practices/ReactNativeRedux/docs/code-quality-goals.md

 - Galery
 - Voting, Liking

+### Ideas for the App

+An introspective App that tells you information about the system: The amount of renders in react, times it takes from startup to last render, etc.

+A learning platform, implement stuff that require us to learn new things like:

+Math and Algorithms
+Learning Paths
+Psychology and Culture for a post neoliberaist era Financial Communities
+A course on Regex
+Theory on computation
+Machine learning
+Anti patterns

 ## Ultimate Goal

 Lets say you our your company want to create your own Uber for dogs.